 Kratom vs Weed?

-Kratom and weed are both plants, but are designed with different compounds and genetics.
+Kratom and weed are both plants but are designed with different compounds and genetics.
 The scientific name for kratom is Mitragyna speciosa, a native species that grows mostly throughout Southeast Asia and is part of the coffee family.
 Kratom trees go through a cyclic cycle where at different times of the season, the veins in the leaves change color and are harvested by hand.

 There are more than 100 compounds found in kratom; however, the main two active ingredients include the alkaloids mitragynine and 7-hydroxymitragynine.
-The varying effects and potency of kratom depends on the strain and vein color of the leaves when harvested as well as its method of drying.
+The varying effects and potency of kratom depend on the strain and vein color of the leaves when harvested as well as its method of drying.

-The most popular strains of kratom include white, green, and red vein kratom; however, other variations such as gold and yellow are produced by cross breeding and innovative drying techniques.
+The most popular strains of kratom include white, green, and red vein kratom; however, other variations such as gold and yellow are produced by crossbreeding and innovative drying techniques.

-All cannabis species started off as landrace strains, but over time, cross breeding different species have produced thousands of different strains that are commonly used today for recreational and medicinal purposes.
+All cannabis species started off as landrace strains, but over time, cross-breeding different species have produced thousands of different strains that are commonly used today for recreational and medicinal purposes.
 Weed also contains higher concentrations of another important compound known as cannabidiol (CBD).